ForomePlatform/anfisa/doc/dev/concepts/dtree_syntax.rst

 ==============================

-In the text below we define and discuss a dialect of Python that is used to formulate decision tree by its code.
+In the text below we define and discuss a dialect of Python that is used to construct a decision tree.

-:term:`Decision tree` is an algorithm of :term:`filtration` that allows to build complex procedure of :term:`variants<variant>` (and :term:`transcripts<transcript>`) selection.
+:term:`Decision tree` is an algorithm of :term:`filtration` that allows to build complex procedure of :term:`variants<variant>`  selection.

 Decision tree logic
 -------------------

-The procedure of filtration builds resulting set by the following logic:
+A Decision Tree consists of a sequence of branching points.
+A result of application of any Decision Tree is a set that we will call "final selection".
+The process starts with a set consisting of all of the variants (in a whole genome of patient family members or a cohort of patients).
+This set "travels" through a tree trunk.
+At each branching point a subset of variants is removed from the set and is either excluded from further consideration (thrown away) or unconditionally included in the final selection.
+Variants that have been neither excluded or included continue their "travel".

-    - on the first stage we have the whole set of items (variants or transcripts) as working selection.
+    - Initially we have the whole set of items (variants) as working selection.

+    - At each branching point:
-    - (intermediate) If-instruction of decision tree selects some subset of working selection;
+        - If-instruction selects some subset of working selection;
-        including Return-instruction determines what shoult be done with this set: either add it to the resulting
-        set on decision ``True`` or just drop it on ``False``:
+        - Return-instruction determines whether the selected subset should be included in the "final selection" (return ``True``) or excluded (return ``False``):

 |      **if** *condition* :
 |           **return** *bool decision*

     - after If-instruction the selection set is (probably) reduced, and next instruction is applied to this reduced set; next instruction is one more If-instruction, or...

-    - final instruction in code is always Return-instruction that determines what should be done to the rest of working selection: to add it to the resulting set on ``True`` or drop in on ``False``:
+    - final instruction in code is always Return-instruction that determines what should be done to the rest of working selection: to include it in the "final selection" (``True``) or to exclude it (``False``):

 |       **return** *bool decision*